Taiwolawal/CICD-DEVSECOPS/README.md

 Since we are working with a java based application, the following stages will be setup in our jenkinsfile to implement our continous integration
 - Checkout source code
-- Unit Test
+- Unit test
-- Integration Test
+- Integration test
-- Static code Analysis with quality gate check
+- Static code analysis with quality gate check
 - Build artifact
 - Vulnerability Scan
 - Docker image build